-10 Facts About the Beatles' Final Rooftop Show
+10 Facts About The Beatles's 1969 Rooftop Concert

 When The Beatles reconvened in January of 1969, the band was frayed and dysfunctional, according to The Beatles: Ten Years That Shook the World, Mojo magazine’s book-length chronicle of the group.
 Paul McCartney assumed leadership of the band and envisioned the follow-up to the White Album, tentatively titled "Get Back," as a return to basics.
 The band would write songs and bang them out as a four-piece ensemble, forsaking all the overdubs and lavish production of their past few albums.